Vaulting: More than acrobatics on horseback

 What is vaulting?

 Vaulting is an equestrian team sport that combines riding, acrobatics and gymnastics on horseback.
 The word vaulting originally comes from the Italian volta and the French volte and loosely translates as a jump.
-And so it describes very well what vaulting is, namely acrobatic gymnastic exercises on a galloping horse.
+It describes vaulting very well, namely, acrobatic gymnastic exercises on a galloping horse.

 Gymnasts can vault individually, in pairs or in a group, with a maximum of three gymnasts on the horse.